Telenor: Telegraph

-Telenor started off in 1855, as a state-operated monopoly provider of telegraph services named Telegrafverket.
-The first Norwegian planning for a telegraph were launched within the Royal Norwegian Navy in 1848, but by 1852, the plans were public and the Parliament of Norway decided on a plan for constructing a telegraph system throughout the country.
+Telenor was established in 1855 as a state-operated monopoly provider of telegraph services and was named Telegrafverket.
+The initial planning for a telegraph service in Norway was launched within the Royal Norwegian Navy in 1848.
+By 1852, the plans were made public and the Parliament of Norway decided to plan for the construction of a telegraph system throughout the country.
 Televerket began by connecting Christiania (now Oslo) to Sweden (Norway was at that time in a union with Sweden) as well as Christiania and Drammen.
-By 1857, the telegraph had reached Bergen on the west coast via Sørlandet on the south coast, and by 1871, it had reached Kirkenes on the far north coast.
-Cable connections were opened to Denmark in 1867 and to Great Britain in 1869.
-The telegraph was most important for the merchant marine who now could use the electric telegraph to instantly communicate between different locations, and get a whole new advantage from better logistics.
+By 1857, telegraph services had reached Bergen on the west coast via Sørlandet on the south coast, and by 1871, it had reached Kirkenes on the far north coast.
+Cable connections were connected to Denmark in 1867 and to Great Britain in 1869.
+The telegraph was important for merchant marines who could now use the electric telegraph to instantly communicate between different locations, and get an advantage from better logistics.